overlay-market/planckcats/README.md

 ### PlanckCat

-ERC721 with AccessControl priveleges for the DAO to initiate mints.
+ERC721 with AccessControl privileges for the DAO to initiate mints.
 Additional (non-standard) methods:

 ```
 function safeMintCustom(address to, string memory _customURI) public onlyRole(MINTER_ROLE);